felipetovarhenao/stringnode/README.md

 ### © 2021-22 Felipe Tovar-Henao

 \
-`[stringnode]` is a computer-aided composition (CAC) tool, specifically developed for the writing of a work for string quartet.
+`[stringnode]` is a computer-aided composition (CAC) tool, specifically developed for the writing of «Reflejos de pólvora» (2022): Attractors for amplified string quartet.
 It consists of two parts, a MaxMSP patch and M4L device, for sequencing and playback of ondulating, harmonic-touch fingering patterns.
 The pattern sequencing is done through `.bell` scripts containing the instructions for each pattern sequence.

 ---